typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 ```

 - The `SearchBox` component from `react-instantsearch` handles the search query internally through the InstantSearch [context](https://react.dev/learn/passing-data-deeply-with-context).
-- This component will be a child of the InstantSearch component and will automatically pass all the input query from the user to InstantSearch conext.
+- This component will be a child of the InstantSearch component and automatically passes the user's search query to the InstantSearch context.
-- The beauty is that it handles all the input management, debouncing and state synchronization automatically.
-Easy!
+- This approach automatically handles input management, debouncing, and state synchronization.

 ### components/BookList.tsx